Teaching Geography: Workshop 8

 The first feature is rotating screens in front of the turbines.
 The screens deflect the young salmon up and away from the spinning blades.
 The second feature is fish ladders located on the sides of dams.
 The ladders guide the young salmon down the sides of the dam and help adults gradually make their way up and around the concrete barriers.

-At the Bonneville dam, returning adult salmon making their way up the fish ladder pass a glass window, behind which sits biologists who count each mature steelhead, Chinook and sockeye in order to monitor the salmon population.
+At the Bonneville dam, returning adult salmon making their way up the fish ladder pass a glass window, behind which sit biologists who count each mature steelhead, Chinook, and sockeye in order to monitor the salmon population.

 Click BEGIN to explore the Columbia basin and the effects of dams on the salmon population using GIS.